WebAhead/master-reference/coursebook/week-5/project.md

 3) Your server should contain a minimum of 2 routes

-4) We expect back-end testing using Tape (test as many components as you can - consider testing for 404's and 500's) and basic front-end testing.
+4) We expect back-end testing using Tape (test as many components as you can) and basic front-end testing.

-5) Test your server by injecting fake HTTP requests using Supertest.
+5) Test your server by injecting fake HTTP requests using Supertest (consider testing for 404's and 500's).

 6) Host your project on Heroku, see [resources](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/week-5/resources.md)